 The Exhibition Place Board of Governors, composed of nine members representing the Mayor, Council, and citizens of Toronto, provides leadership and oversight of Exhibition Place through its management and staff.
-A key role played by the Board of Governors lies with shaping, approval and adoption of the three-year Strategic Plan that sets the direction and broad-based business activities for the Board and Senior Management Team.
+A key role played by the

+Board of Governors lies with shaping, approval and adoption of the three-year Strategic Plan that sets the direction and broad-based business activities for the Board of Governors and the Senior Management Team.